openvinotoolkit/geti-sdk/README.md

 - [Code examples](#code-examples) are short snippets that demonstrate how to perform several common tasks.
-This also shows how to configure the SDK to connect to your Geti server.
+This also shows how to configure the SDK to connect to your Intel® Geti™ server.

 - [Jupyter notebooks](#jupyter-notebooks) are tutorial style notebooks that cover pretty much the full SDK functionality. **These are the recommended way to get started